Ceci007/final-capstone-frontend/README.md

 <!-- POTENTIAL FEATURES -->
 ## Potential features

-* Create a tablet and mobile view.
+* Create a tablet and mobile views for all screens.
 * Create data charts for measuring progress.
 * Use React Hooks.
 * Include more tests